EdwardSchaefer/personal-website/README.md

-	10/14/2017: Added link to Portfolio site and hosted on virtual server 10/14/2017: Added link to Interval Cycles and hosted on virtual server 10/15/2017: Added link to Neighborhood Map and hosted on virtual server
+	10/14/2017: Added link to Portfolio site and hosted on virtual server 10/14/2017: Added link to Interval Cycles and hosted on virtual server 10/15/2017: Added link to Neighborhood Map and hosted on virtual server 10/16/2017: Added link to Multi-User Blog and configured Google App Engine to serve the App on a custom domain